bryanwhiting/blog/creative/poem-the-dove-forevermore.md

 The newborn is now walking at my feet.
 The eighteeen-month-old-diaper-generator is now riding his bike.
 The four-year-old brother slapper is now six and creating "Daddy, I love you" cards.
 Thankfully families are forevermore.

-*(Mostly) written 5:02am after a sweet midnight feeding, where she cooed and smiled right before passing out peacefully on my chest.*
+*(Mostly) written 5:02am on Jan 5, 2024, after a sweet midnight feeding, where she cooed and smiled right before passing out peacefully on my chest.*

 ![Messy rooms, a memory forevermore](../img/dalle-dove-windowsill-messy-toys-light.jpeg){.preview-image}